 - Put both crusts in the refrigerator while you prepare the filling.

-- When the filling is ready, remove the crusts from the fridge, fill, place top crust on, and vent.
+- When the filling is ready, remove the crusts from the fridge, fill, place the top crust on, and vent.

-- Proceed according to the recipe.
+- Proceed according to your recipe.

 Mmmmmm, pie.
 This looks like a great recipe and sounds pretty similar to my mom’s super secret pie crust recipe, of which I’m not allowed to share on my blog lol.
 Thanks for sharing on the Homestead Blog Hop!